blbadger/blbadger.github.io/language-discreteness.md

 This is notable because smaller language models are capable of accurate input representation before training, but only for one or at most two transformer blocks.
 But with increased model size, even trained models are capable of fairly accurate input representation even in relatively deep layers.

+### Noise on a Discreet Channel

+To recap, we have found that accurate input representations of language but not images are not formed in trained transformer models unless they contain a very large number of parameters, particularly in trained models.
+In the next section, we will consider what this means for a language model's ability to give useful outputs.

+But first it remains to be seen why training would result in worse input representations, why larger models would be capable of much more accurate representation, and above all why accurate input representation appears to be so much more difficult for language than for images.

 ### Implications of Representation Accuracy

-Language models today often follow general training in which the sole metric is predicting the next word in a sentence with what is termed 'aligmnent' which serves to make the language model return outputs that are aligned in some way to the task at hand (question answer, mathematics, etc.).
+Language models are usually trained by first predicting the next word in a sentence, followed by what is termed 'aligmnent' which serves to make the language model return outputs are appropriate for some given at hand, which could be helpfully answering questions or perhaps providing background information.
 This alignment is usually achieved via supervised fine-tuning, deep reinforcement learning, or a combination of these two approaches.

 Does it matter for the purposes of language generation that even otherwise effective models are incapable of differentiating between nonsensical gibberish and meaningful sentences?
 At first glance it may seem as though it may not matter: if a language model were to be given these nonsenical phrases then it may confuse them with actual text, but what are the chances that the exact nonsensical phrase would appear as a prompt to a language model in a real application?